Apple in talks with US banks for person-to-person payment service - WSJ

+SEOUL, May 11 ING Life Insurance, South Korea's fifth-largest life insurer, saw its shares drop below their initial public offering (IPO) price on debut on Thursday.

-Apple Inc (AAPL.O) is in talks with U.S. banks to develop a person-to-person mobile payment service, the Wall Street Journal reported.
+Nov 11 Apple Inc is in talks with U.S. banks to develop a person-to-person mobile payment service, the Wall Street Journal reported.

 The talks are ongoing and it is unclear if any of the banks have signed an agreement with Apple, the Journal said, citing people familiar with the matter.